TCaldwell8989/Fetcher/README.md

 # Fetcher
 (Android Mobile App)

+Lastest Update: INSTRUMENTED UNIT TESTS WORKING 5/10/18

 FEATURES

 Welcome to Fetcher, a mobile dog friendly app that will help you find the perfect spot for you and your dog.
 My app will feature a drop down menu of local dog friendly spots.
 Upon selecting a spot you'll be able to enjoy a wide variety of features including galleries, reviews, and its overall rating!!!

 SETUP